 Host a kitty party

 Human parties are good, we guess.
 But cat parties are even better.
-So grab all your friends who own cats and bring them all together for a giant kitty rager!
+So grab your friends who own cats and bring them all together for a giant kitty rager!
 Just make sure you have enough catnip to go around — no one likes a party foul.

 Why We Love National Hug Your Cat Day